turingschool/backend-curriculum-site/module3/projects/viewing_party/index.md

 ## Learning Goals

-* Learn to consume JSON APIs
+* Consume JSON APIs that require authentication
-* Make API calls to an authenticated API
 * Build an application that authenticates using OAuth
 * Implement a self-referential relationship in ActiveRecord
-* Configure Continuous Integration using Travis CI
+* Utilize Continuous Integration using Travis CI
 * Organize and refactor code to be more maintainable
-* Utilize the provided [rubocop file](./assets/rubocop) for code quality
+* Apply RuboCop's style guide for code quality
 * Deploy to Heorku

 ### Possible Exploration Goals